Shemaremy/REST-api/4_EXERCISES/Readme.md

 3. (HANDLING put REQUESTS) Have an array elements like the one above.
 The program will
+- Check the id requested in the params, if it doesnt exist throe an error.
+If that id exists,
-- Look up the course.
-If doesnt exist, throw a 401 not found error
+- Look up the course corresponing to that id.
-- If it exists, validate it.
-If its invalid, throw a 400 bad request
+- Then receives a new course name.
+If the name is invalid throw a 400 bad request.
-- Then update the course
+- But if it is valid, update the course then respond with the updated course array

+4. (HANDLING delete REQUESTS) Have the same as we have above.
+Now I want the server to remove / delete an element with the id same as the one in the route parameter
+- If that id is not found, throw an error.
+- If it was found delete and resend the new array